-*Please bear in mind that results will vary from person to person.
-While many of the following clinical studies have shown positive results, no medical claims are being made other than for those issues such as pain and inflammation, for a specific lasers that have been cleared for such by the FDA.
+*While many of the following clinical studies have shown positive results, no medical claims are being made other than for those issued for pain and inflammation on a specific lasers that have been cleared for such by the FDA.

-Controlled Double Blind Studies with Cold Laser Therapy
+Controlled Double Blind Studies with Photobiomodulation Therapy (PBMT) / Cold Laser Therapy (CLT) / Low Level Laser Therapy (LLLT)

 Following is a list of cold laser controlled, randomized, double-blind studies,* which have shown that Cold Laser Therapy is an effective treatment modality for a wide range of treatment indications such as: